gboehl/emcwrap/README.rst

     sampler = emcee.EnsembleSampler(nchain, ndim, log_prob, moves=moves)
     sampler.run_mcmc(initchain, int(niter), progress=True)

-Lets plot the marginal distribution along the first dimension (remember that this actually is a 35-dimensional distribution).
+The following code creates the figure above, which is a plot of the marginal distribution along the first dimension (remember that this actually is a 35-dimensional distribution).
 For plotting, this tutorial assumes ``grgrlib`` to be installed (just run ``pip install grgrlib``).

 .. code-block:: python